Insplorion Laboratories – Open for suitable scientific projects

 “This is a great way for us to develop the NPS technology for new application areas such as how ionic liquids affect biological membranes to help ensure a safe development of the chemistry within the pulp and paper industry.
 It is also an effective way to get initial results within a new area.
 Often this is needed before an instrument is sold which also is a goal with this project” says Olof Andersson, Product Manager at Insplorion.

-If you are a researcher with a fun idea suitable for the Insplorion instrument and who can fund your own travel and stay in Goteborg, let us know and we will make room in our lab for you.
+Are you a researcher with a fun idea suitable for the Insplorion instrument and who can fund your own travel and stay in Goteborg, let us know and we will make room in our lab for you.
 Contact Olof at firstname.lastname@example.org

 *The picture shows Olof Andersson, Insplorion and Joanna Witos, Helsinki University in discussion about the next step of the project.

 Send us an enquiry.

 We’ll get back to you as soon as we can.